-The API enables computers to freely access the CSL in an open, machine-readable format.
+- The API enables computers to freely access the CSL in an open, machine-readable format.
 From this API, any company can build a search engine to quickly find names, aliases, and other screening information.
 The API has “Fuzzy Name Search” capabilities as well.
 See also: our Getting Started Guide.

 Department of Commerce – Bureau of Industry and Security

 - Denied Persons List - Individuals and entities that have been denied export privileges.
 Any dealings with a party on this list that would violate the terms of its denial order are prohibited.

 - Unverified List - End-users who BIS has been unable to verify in prior transactions.
 The presence of a party on this list in a transaction is a “Red Flag” that should be resolved before proceeding with the transaction.

 - Entity List - Parties whose presence in a transaction can trigger a license requirement supplemental to those elsewhere in the Export Administration Regulations (EAR).
 The list specifies the license requirements and policy that apply to each listed party.

 Department of State – Bureau of International Security and Non-proliferation

 Nonproliferation Sanctions - Parties that have been sanctioned under various statutes.
 The linked webpage is updated as appropriate, but the Federal Register is the only official and complete listing of nonproliferation sanctions determinations.

 Department of State – Directorate of Defense Trade Controls